 Conclusion: 217

 Large-scale ENCODE data integration to interpret regulatory changes in cancer

+Integration resource for cancer?

 [[to Shirley: title to disc]]

 Introduction

 A small fraction of mutations associated with cancer have been well characterized, particularly those coding regions of key oncogenes and tumor suppressors.
 However, the overwhelming bulk of mutations in cancer genomes – particularly those discovered over the course of recent large-scale cancer genomics initiatives – lie within non-coding regions.
 Whether these mutations drive cancer development or progression, or simply emerge as byproducts of genomic instability remains an open question \cite{26781813}.